How to Grill a Turkey

-- Try brining: while not an essential part of smoking a turkey, soaking in brine before cooking gives the meat maximum flavor and juiciness.
+- Try brining: while not an essential part of grilling a turkey, soaking in brine before cooking gives the meat maximum flavor and juiciness.

 - Fill the cavity with some type of liquid to maintain the moisture, especially of the white meat.
-For the 5-star Turkey in a Smoker recipe, that's a mixture of cola, butter, chopped apples and spices.
 That mixture can also be used to baste or mop the bird during the grilling process.

 - Rub bird with oil or butter for crispy and evenly browned skin.

-- Apply a dry rub just before smoking.
+- Apply a dry rub just before grilling.
 (If you have brined the turkey, you should not use any salt in the dry rub).

 How to Grill a Turkey